cjyuan/cyf-notes/ITP-step-4.md

-For the TV Show project, you need to sumbit
+For the TV Show project, you need to submit
 - A link to your level 400 PR you made against your partner's repo (`main` or `level-300` branch)
 - A link to your level 500 PR (which you can make against your OWN `main` branch).
 - A link to the TV Show app deployed at Netlify.

+The acceptance criteria does not mention the TV Show App has to be bug free, just thought you may want to know:

 https://github.com/CodeYourFuture/Module-Data-Flows/issues/12
 For the Linkedin Social Selling Index, you need to